qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/post-workshop-todo.md

       spending time manually setting up breakout rooms.~~

+#### Create a template/read-only run-of-show document

+Do this.

+#### Add a section on common challenges

+We saw participants run in to very familiar issues, like "I loaded my data in QGIS, but I don't see it anywhere.
+(Zoom to layer) Why is my data at the geographic North pole?"

+Add a section about these common challenges to the outcomes doc.

 ## GitHub Discussions announcements

 * ~~When outcomes page goes live, make an announcement thanking participants for making the workshop a success.~~
 * When Jupyter blog post goes live, make another announcement.

-## Create a template/read-only run-of-show document

-Do this.